ElisParton/The-Collector-Pedal/README.md

 ## Plans

 After finishing the creation of the pedal for general-purpose computing I will work towards hardware design and embedded system implementation.

-Current branch:
-Refactoring the NN_Tools library to be more straight forward in the handling of "inputs" and "outputs" of each layer.
-Also fix the handling of the application of activation functions to the ouput layer.
-Work on making functions use pointer-to-struct and void return.